Damian-Emmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permissions to all subdirectories of the current directory for the owner, the group and all other users
+A script that creates a directory called my_dir with permmisions 751 in the working directory